repconnex/docs/source/includes/api/_visitor_checkins.md

 }
 ```

-This endpoint updates a specific vendor.
+This endpoint updates a specific visitor checkin.

 ### HTTP Request